Cherreads

 His scholarship required a 3.0.

-Between his early café shifts and late delivery runs, lectures had started to feel optional.
-Most times, he simply couldn't make it.
-Lecturers here didn't repeat classes, and catching up alone was nearly impossible.
-The university — Westhill College — was a world built for the wealthy, a Westernized bubble in the heart of (lets not use the Nigerian setting anymore).
-And for someone like Ryan, who had to work for every meal, every textbook, every quiet hour of sleep — it felt like playing a game already rigged against him.
+The university, Westhill College, was a world built for the wealthy, a Westernized dream in the heart of the country.
+And for someone like Ryan, who had to work for every meal, every textbook and every quiet hour of sleep, it felt like playing a game already rigged against him.

-His roommate Ethan never understood it.
-Ethan wasn't rich, but he was comfortable enough to live like it — middle ground.
-He loved talking, especially about people, and lately, that "people" was always one person: Adrian Val, the class representative of the higher-level Business Administration class.
+His roommate, Ethan, never related to it.
+Ethan wasn't rich, but he was comfortable enough to live like it.
+He was middle ground.
+He loved talking too, especially about people, and lately, that "people" circled around one person: Adrian Val, the class representative of the Third year Business Department.

 That day, the air felt thick as he walked back through the university gate.
-Westhill College gleamed under its fluorescent street lamps — quiet, polished, like a model city tucked away from the rest of Nigeria.
-Even the pavement looked too clean for someone like him, a boy who spent most of his evenings dodging traffic on delivery runs.
+Westhill College shone brightly under its street lamps.
+It screamed quiet, polished, like a model city tucked away from the rest of the country.
+Even the pavement looked too clean for someone like him, a boy who spent most of his evenings fighting traffic on delivery gigs.

-He took the stairs two at a time when he reached his hostel, his legs sore from hours on his feet.
-Inside, his roommate Ethan was sitting cross-legged on the bed, headphones hanging around his neck.
+He took the stairs two at a time when he reached his hostel, his legs sore from hours of working and walking.
+Inside, his roommate Ethan was sitting cross-legged on the bed, headphones hanging around his head and singing along to a song.

-Ryan said nothing.
-He looked like droplets were about to fall from those large brown almond eyes.
+Ryan said nothing, trying to stop the droplets that were about to fall from those large hazel almond eyes.

 Ryan just sat at the table, head buried in his arms.
 He wasn't saying anything.
 Ethan knew him well enough.
-They'd shared a room for four months, and when Ryan was down, he shut off completely unless pushed.
+They'd been sharing a room for four months, and whenever Ryan was down, he shut off completely unless pushed.

 Ryan tossed his phone onto the table.
 "2.4," he muttered, barely audible.

 Ryan raised his head.
-"What do you mean it's not entirely bad?
-It's very bad, Ethan."
+"What do you mean 'it's not entirely bad'?
+You know it's very bad, Ethan."

-There was silence for a while, broken only by the hum of the ceiling fan.
+There was silence for a while, broken only by the whirring ceiling fan.
 Then Ethan asked quietly, "So what are you going to do?"

 "I don't really know.
-I've thought about it, and I can't figure out where to adjust.
+I've thought about it, and I can't seem to figure out where to adjust from.
 I can't quit the café or the chicken delivery job…"

-"Ryan, you should get tutoring," Ethan interrupted.
-"Ask Adrian."
+"Ryan, I think you should get tutoring," Ethan interrupted.
+"You can ask Adrian for it."

 Ryan frowned.
 "Who?"

-"I'm serious," Ethan said.
+"I'm being serious," Ethan said.
 "Ask Adrian Val to tutor you.
-He's not tutoring anyone at the moment, so he's the best fit.
+I believe he's not tutoring anyone at the moment, so he's like the best fit.
 You need someone like him."

 Still, as he lay on his bed staring at the ceiling, Ethan's words replayed in his head.
 Adrian Val.
 Class representative.
 Perfect student.
 The one everyone seemed to admire.
 Ryan didn't admire him; he didn't even know him.
-But the thought of depending on someone like that — someone from a completely different world — made his chest feel tight.
+But the thought of having to depend on someone like that, someone from a completely different world, made him really uncomfortable.

 He tried to sleep but couldn't.
-He kept thinking about his GPA, the scholarship letter that said "failure to maintain academic standards will result in withdrawal," and the growing stack of unpaid bills.
+A lot of things clouded his head.
+He kept thinking about his GPA, the scholarship letter that said "failure to maintain academic standards will result in withdrawal," and the growing bills he had yet to settle.

 He needed to fix this.
 But he wasn't sure where to start.

 The next morning came too early.
-Ryan woke at five to make his first café shift.
-He brewed coffee until his eyes stung, then dashed across campus for his 9 a.m. lecture.
-Half the seats were filled with students in crisp shirts and quiet confidence.
+Ryan woke at five to make his morning café shift.
+He brewed coffee until his eyes stung, served the little customers that came, and then dashed across campus for his 9 a.m. lecture.
+Half the seats were filled with students in nice outfits, with low laughter filling the air.
 He slipped into the back, keeping his head down.

-He barely lasted twenty minutes before exhaustion hit him, and he almost drifted off.
+He barely lasted twenty minutes before exhaustion hit him, causing him to almost drift into sleep.
 By the end of class, he couldn't remember half of what the lecturer said.

-Afterwards, he stopped by the Faculty Office to submit a Course Adjustment Form , an official request to retake a course he'd failed the previous semester.
-The hallway smelled faintly of polish and paper, and the air conditioner hummed too loudly for comfort.
-The woman at the reception barely looked up when he handed over the file, just stamped it and said, "Next."
+Afterwards, he stopped by the Faculty Office to submit a Course Adjustment Form, an official request to retake a course he'd failed the previous semester.
+The long hallway smelled faintly of new books and inks, and the air conditioner breathing too loudly for comfort.
+The woman at the reception barely looked up when he handed over the file.
+She just stamped it and said, "Next."

-He lingered a moment longer than necessary, staring at the noticeboard beside the counter —lists of Dean's List students, scholarship renewals, departmental club meetings.
-His name wasn't on any of them.
+He lingered a bit longer than necessary while he stared at the noticeboard beside the office.
+On it were lists of Dean's List students, scholarship renewals, and departmental club meetings.
+His name wasn't on any of them but not like he expected his name to be there either.

-As he turned to leave, laughter spilled from the nearby Senior Students' Lounge — smooth, confident, the kind of laughter that filled a room without effort.
+Just as he turned to leave, laughter spilled from the nearby Senior Students' Lounge.
+A smooth, poised kind of laughter that filled a room without effort.
 He glanced in by accident.

 There was Adrian Val.

 He sat on the edge of a table, surrounded by three other guys who were always joined at his hip.
 Even from a distance, Ryan could tell who he was.
-The posture gave it away — calm, poised, unbothered.
-He had that quiet authority people didn't need to announce.
+The posture gave it away, calm and unbothered with a type of quiet authority people didn't need to announce.

-Ryan didn't linger, but the image stayed with him long after he left.
+Ryan walked away after a while, but the image stayed with him long after he left.

 The weeks that followed blurred into one another.

-Ryan worked, studied, and barely slept.
-His body ached in quiet ways, stiff shoulders, burning eyes.
-There were days he'd sit through lectures and not process a single word, and nights when his mind looped endlessly through numbers: bills, grades, rent, hours till dawn.
+Ryan worked, studied the lecture notes he could, and hardly got enough sleep.
+His body ached in small ways, stiff shoulders, burning eyes.
+There were days he would sit through lectures and not process a single word, and nights when his mind drifted endlessly through thoughts.

-Sometimes he thought about quitting one of his jobs, but the idea of what that meant — missed rent, skipped meals — was enough to kill the thought instantly.
+Sometimes he thought about quitting one of his jobs, but the idea of that meant resorting to missed accommodation fees, skipping meals and a whole lot of others.
+And that meaning was enough to kill the idea of it instantly.

-And there was Ethan's voice, filling whatever silence remained and always circling back to Adrian Val.
+And there was Ethan's voice, filling whatever silence remained, and always talking about Adrian Val.

 "Did you see the club page?
 Adrian gave a talk on leadership."